 If, however, summer is the only time you can visit Athens, here are a few tips to beat the heatwave and stay cool and safe.

 You probably knew this already, but what you wear can make a huge difference.
 It’s best to wear light, loose-fitting clothes, and avoid dark colours.

 For women, long, flowy dresses are great.
 Not only are they versatile to wear at any time of the day, but they are also very light to pack.

 Men can wear shorts or loose trousers, and light-coloured cotton t-shirts.
 Avoid synthetic materials that can make you sweat!

-Another thing you should consider bringing along is a hat.
-Sure, it might make you look like a tourist, but not getting a heatstroke is definitely more important!
-It will definitely make all the difference when you are walking on the picturesque pedestrianized streets.
+Another thing you should consider wearing is a wide-brimmed hat.
+If you are worried that it might make you look like a tourist, don’t – many Greeks I know wear them, myself included!
+Besides, not getting a heatstroke is definitely more important.
+It will definitely make all the difference when you are walking on our picturesque pedestrianized streets.

 As for shoes, outdoors sandals are totally recommended – they are light, washable, and provide enough cushioning for our cobbled streets.
-My favourite brand is Teva!
+My favourite brand are Teva Verra sandals.